PGM-Lab/InferPy/README.md

 Bayesian deep learning or deep probabilistic programming enbraces the idea of employing deep neural networks within a probabilistic model in order to capture complex non-linear dependencies between the variables.

 InferPy's API gives support to this powerful and flexible modelling framework.
-Let us start by showing how a variational autoencoder over binary data can be defined by mixing Kearas and InferPy code.
+Let us start by showing how a variational autoencoder over binary data can be defined by mixing Keras and InferPy code.

 ```python
 from keras.models import Sequential